The Mission of Adoptiondoctors®

 It is important to realize that while children worldwide are usually medically similar, children living in Chinese orphanages have different set of potential problems from those of Russia, Romania and South America.

-All medical interactions are performed via e-mail, express mail, telephone, and fax.
-There is no need to make appointments and travel outside or your hometown.
+All medical interactions are performed via e-mail, chat, telephone, text skype, facetime & fax There is no need to make appointments and travel outside or your hometown.